11BelowStudio/HECC-IT/Documentation for HECC-IT/HECC-SPECC.md

         * `!IFID: (UUID goes here)` Allows an IFID (Interactive Fiction ID) to be declared for the game.
 This will be written to index.html
         * `!StoryTitle: Name of Story` Allows the title of a story to be declared
         * `!Author: Author name goes here` Allows the author (you) to be credited for your work.
+        * Variables
+            * `!Var: variableName = value //optional comment`
+                * Allows a variable with the specified name, with a default value of 'value', optionally annotated with a comment, to be declared
+                * Rules for these
+                    * Variable name (mandatory)
+                        * Only alphanumeric characters/underscores allowed
+                        * Must have a unique name
+                            * If multiple variables share the same name, things will end badly
+                    * Initial value (optional)
+                        * Preceeded by an '=', ends at end of line/start of comment
+                        * If numeric, treated as a number
+                            * May define it as a string by putting speechmarks around it
+                        * If not numeric, treated as a String
+                        * If not declared
+                            * defaults to 0
+                    * Comment (optional)
+                        * Preceeded by an '//', ends at end of line
+                        * May write whatever you want here to remind you about what the variable does

 ## Example HECC code